 Ok, hold that thought.
 I’m literally needed in the bathroom right now (according to stress levels I’m detecting in Janice’s yelling).

 (ten minute pause)

 Ah!
 Back again.
 Crisis averted.
 It’s Sunday afternoon and we’re at the in-laws farm.
 I finally settled into the recliner to blog (after much procrastinating) and after a paragraph of typing, I hear Janice yelling that she needs help in the bathroom.
 “That’s odd,” I thought, “Janice usually takes care of herself in there.”
-Then I hear a THUNK and Adilene starts the fire station screaming that she’s so talented at.
+Then I hear a THUNK and Adilene starts the fire-station-siren-screaming that she’s so talented at.
 So, in a flurry of arms and legs I try to dig myself out of the deep sitting recliner I’m sitting in so I can be of assistance.
 As it turns out, Adi was getting a bath and took the opportunity to fill the bath tub with little floating nuggets.
 Being very concerned about the cleanliness of her bath water, she began picking up the floating nuggets and depositing them over the side of the tub into the towel that was on the floor.
 Janice quickly yanked Adi out of the bathtub so the situation could be brought under control.
 Then Adi slipped and fell on the tile floor and starting screaming, which interrupted my blogging.
 Being the selfless hero that I am, I put down my computer for five minutes to soothe my daughter and to get a pamper on her quick, although judging by the state of bathtub she won’t actually need a pamper again for several hours.

 So we’re back where we started.

 As you may know (if you bothered reading the previous blog), we were in the state of Pennsylvania so we could help teach Vacation Bible School with Shiloh Mennonite Church in the city of Reading.
 The first night went well.
 The second night could be summed up well with this historical photo: